LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: System Overview

 \subsection{Framework of LEMON-Mapping}

-An overview of the proposed framework is illustrated in Fig. \ref{fig:framework}, which is designed for multi-robot point cloud map merging and optimization.
-Our system consists of two main components: the Loop Processing Module (Fig.~\ref{fig:framework} (a)) detailed in Section \ref{subsection:loopprocessing} and the Map Merging Module (Fig.~\ref{fig:framework} (b)) described in Section \ref{subsection:loopBA} and Section \ref{subsection:mapmerging}.
+Fig.~\ref{fig:framework} illustrates the overall framework of LEMON-Mapping.
+Our system consists of two main components: the Loop Processing Module detailed in Section \ref{subsection:loopprocessing} and the Map Merging Module described in Section~\ref{subsection:loopBA} and Section~\ref{subsection:mapmerging}.

-The Loop Processing Module takes the odometry and submaps from multiple agents along with raw loop closure data (including both self-loops and inter-loops) as input.
-It removes erroneous loops to output the correct loops.
-The Map Merging Module then uses the correct loops to optimize the multi-robot trajectories through three steps: spatial bundle adjustment (BA) and two pose graph optimization (PGO) steps.
-First, a preliminary global pose estimate is obtained using a conventional multi-robot PGO (FPGO), which serves as an initial guess and prior information for loop recall in the Loop Processing Module.
-Next, a spatial BA is performed within local regions around the loops to fully exploit the geometric constraints from overlapping observations.
-Finally, the last PGO (LPGO) step refines the trajectories using constraints of our spatial BA and constraints of odometry.
+The Loop Processing Module ingests multi-agent odometry, submaps, and raw loop closure candidates (comprising both intra-robot and inter-robot loops), robustly filtering out erroneous constraints to output correct loop closures.
+The Map Merging Module then uses the loops to optimize the multi-robot trajectories through three steps: spatial bundle adjustment (BA) and two pose graph optimization (PGO) steps.
 As the two PGO steps share a similar formulation, they are jointly described in Section \ref{subsection:mapmerging}, while the proposed spatial BA is discussed separately in Section \ref{subsection:loopBA}.